passbolt/passbolt_help/_pages/api/index.md

-*   a running passbolt server instance.
+*   A running passbolt server instance (Duh!).
-*   Ability to use GnuPG (directly or via GpgMe) or an independant OpenPGP implementation in your favorite language.
-There are various language libraries available that let you do it, like OpenPGP.js for Javascript and Php Gnupg/Openpgp-php for PHP.
+*   Ability to use GnuPG (directly or via [GpgMe](https://www.gnupg.org/software/gpgme/index.html)) or an independant OpenPGP implementation in your favorite language.
+There are various [language libraries](https://www.gnupg.org/software/libraries.html) available that let you do it, like [OpenPGP.js](https://openpgpjs.org/) for Javascript and [Php Gnupg](https://www.php.net/manual/en/book.gnupg.php)/[Openpgp-php](https://github.com/singpolyma/openpgp-php) for PHP.
 *   A passbolt user account if you want to access protected data.
 Their public, private keys as well as their passphrase.

 ## Response Schema